MillerApps/MillerApps/README.md

 -----------------------------------------------------------------------
 * 🚀 Now immersed in Nix, Lua, and Neovim
 * 🌍 Full-time Michigan resident and a part-time CS student
-* 🦀 Thinking about hitching a ride with Rust
 * 👽 Although my appearance may be a bit extraterrestrial, my intellect assures you otherwise - here's to aspiring for that advanced alien brainpower! 🛸

 Feel free to share your wisdom, help me stay on course, or simply connect for a fun tech discussion!
 Can't wait! 🙌🚀